FALLENau/e13_homework_week_11_day_01/README.md

 ### Break down into

-Experimenting to make become more familiar with JavaScript in D.O.M
+Experimenting to become more familiar with JavaScript in D.O.M

 ```js
 var appendElements = function(ulCat, liName, liFood, liPhoto) {